tekperfect/devops-docs/docs/courses/02-Os_Basics/lessons/linux-basics.md

 - Create a group called marketing and assign mark to it.
 - Create a group called it and assign ignacio to it.
 - Create a group called sales and assign sally to it.
+- Create a group called hr and assign steve to it.
+- Create a group called devops and assign mary to it.
+- Create a group called security and assign alfonso to it.

-> For example if you wanted to add marsha to the security group you would type in the following command:  `sudo usermod -a -G security marsha`
+> For example if you wanted to add alfonso to the security group you would type in the following command:  `sudo usermod -a -G security alfonso`

 ---